 I currently do NOT have funding for postdocs.
 Please come back to this site when opportunities become available.
-I am happy to help write fellowships such as the USDA postdoctoral fellowships (closed for 2021), NSF postdoctoral fellowship (closed for 2021), and L’Oreal Postdoctoral Women in Science fellowship (closed for 2021) and the Smith Conservation Postdoctoral Fellowship (closed for 2021).
+I am happy to help write fellowships such as the USDA postdoctoral fellowships (Sept 8, 2022), NSF postdoctoral fellowship (closed), and L’Oreal Postdoctoral Women in Science fellowship (closed for 2022) and the Smith Conservation Postdoctoral Fellowship (Sept 16, 2022).

-I am currently looking for undergraduate students interested in participating in the following projects during the summer (2022).
-Interested students should submit a CV and unofficial transcripts to Dr. Kim (firstname.lastname@example.org) by April 8, 2022 for early consideration.
+I am always looking for undergraduate students interested in participating in the following projects during the summer and fall.
+If interested, please reach out to Dr. Kim.
+Below are some projects that currently in progress.

 1 .
 Habitat restoration effects on insect biodiversity in tallgrass prairies.
 For this project, we will be investigating how the restoration practices such as the removal of invasive plant species (e.g., musk thistle (left), honey locust tree (middle)) affects the biodiversity of insects in tallgrass prairie.
 Undergraduate students will assist graduate students to collect plant and insect data at the Lonsinger Sustainability Research Farm near Alton, KS.